What Do Car Insurance Rates Look Like for New Drivers?

 Getting car insurance as a new driver can be stressful.
 Car insurance for new drivers can be expensive.
 Insurance companies have no way to judge your previous driving history.
-They don’t know if you’re going to spend your whole life without any major claim.
+They don’t know if you will spend your whole life without any major claim.
 They don’t know if you’ll be the worst driver in the history of automobiles.

 That’s why most insurance companies err on the side of caution by charging higher rates to new drivers.
 Insurance companies need to make money – and they can’t make money by giving inexperienced drivers cheap policies.

 Generally speaking, there are two types of new drivers.
 There are inexperienced drivers – like teenagers who just got their first license or adults learning to drive for the first time.

-There are also drivers who have limited driving history and are essentially considered “new drivers”.
+Some drivers have limited driving history and are considered “new drivers.”
 You might have received your license at 16 – but you have no history of insuring a vehicle.
-You might have only driven a friend or parent’s car, for example.
+You might have only driven a friend’s or parent’s car, for example.
 In your insurance company’s eyes, you’re a “new driver” because you have no verified driving history.

-Regardless of which category you fall into, you’re going to pay a slight premium for car insurance.
+Regardless of which category you fall into, you’ll pay a slight premium for car insurance.

-Typically, car insurance rates for new drivers are 40% to 50% more expensive than car insurance rates for experienced drivers.
+Typically, car insurance rates for new drivers are 40% to 50% more expensive than those for experienced drivers.

-Obviously, if you commit any major offenses, or even get something as simple as a speeding ticket, you’re going to pay even more.
+Obviously, if you commit any major offenses, or even get something as simple as a speeding ticket, you will pay even more.

 As you can see, insurance rates are quite pricy for new drivers.
 Fortunately, there’s some good news: there are ways to get cheap car insurance even as a new driver.
 New drivers will almost always pay more – but you don’t have to pay exorbitantly more than experienced drivers.